Example of simplest bifurcation diagram for a monotone family of vector fields on a torus: First properties

 \subsubsection{Parametrisation of the resonance region}

-For $\varepsilon$ small enough we can parametrise the $\varepsilon$-neighbourhood of $\psi$ by its tubular neighbourhood, i.e. $R$ can be parametrised by,
+For $\varepsilon$ small enough we can parametrise the $\varepsilon$-neighbourhood of $\psi$ by its tubular neighbourhood, i.e. $\mathcal R$ can be parametrised by,

 where $N_\psi$ is the external unit normal vector of $\psi$, $\theta \in \mathbb T^1$ and $|r|\leq\varepsilon$.
-So in this case, the boundary of $R$ is given by
+So in this case, the boundary of $\mathcal R$ is given by

-By studying for which $r$ the curve $\gamma_r$ stops being regular one finds that \eqref{eq:ellipse_parametrisation} is injective, and thus gives a parametrisation, as long as $r>-\frac{1}{\kappa_{\max}}$ where $\kappa_{\max}$ is the maximum curvature of $\psi$.
-So $\varepsilon$ small enough in the start of this section can be quantified by $\varepsilon<\frac{1}{\kappa_{\max}}$.
-Moreover, for $r>\varepsilon$, equation \eqref{eq:ellipse_parametrisation} is also a parametrisation, that covers the unbounded component of the complement of $R$, which we will refer to as the ``outside'' of $R$.
+By studying for which $r$ the curve $\gamma_r$ stops being regular one finds that \eqref{eq:ellipse_parametrisation} is injective, and thus gives a parametrisation, as long as $r>-R_{\min}$ where $R_{\min}$ is the minimal radius of curvature of $\psi$.
+So $\varepsilon$ small enough in the start of this section can be quantified by $\varepsilon<R_{\min}$.
+Moreover, for $r>\varepsilon$, equation \eqref{eq:ellipse_parametrisation} is also a parametrisation that covers the outside of $\mathcal R$.